The following information may help to address your question:

 What is the prognosis for individuals diagnosed with Alexander disease?

-The prognosis for individuals with Alexander disease is generally poor and typically depends of the specific form.
+for individuals with Alexander disease is generally poor and typically depends of the specific form.
 People with the neonatal form usually have the worst prognosis.
 Most children with the infantile form do not survive past the age of 6.
 The juvenile and adult forms of the disorder have a slower, more lengthy course.
 The adult form varies greatly and, in some cases, there are no symptoms.

 Last updated: 12/29/2015